 - Start by removing any outdoor furniture and toys from the surface.
 Don’t forget to relocate the grill, as grease can splatter underneath it.

 - Next, inspect the crevices for leaves or pinecones gathering between the boards.
 If debris is building up, use a scraper or putty knife to clear it out.
 Instead of re-sweeping, use a shop-vac to suck up the waste.

 - After vacuuming, grab your garden hose and rinse the deck.

 If you’re letting your Ipe fade to silver, you’ll only need to seal the deck upon installation.
-However, to keep the original coloring, you’ll have to apply sealer annually.
+And no need to worry, the bleaching process does not affect the structural integrity of the boards.
+However, to keep the original coloring, you’ll have to re-apply sealer annually.

 When planning your project, check the weather to rule out high humidity or rain.
 You’ll want to do this during low moisture periods.
 Gather your equipment ahead of time and study all guidelines and directions.

 Remember to purchase an oil-based product made specifically for natural hardwood.
 Popular choices include walnut oil, coconut oil, and teak oil.
 NOTE: The treatment may change the coloring or undertones of the wood.
 Test it in a small area before applying it to the entire deck.

 - Deckwise Ipe Oil – offers UV protection and a slightly brown tint